lohr1/NOC2/README.md

 # NOC2

-This is the final code of an optional project (worth 3 ECTS) completed for the course Numerical Optimal Control with Prof. Moritz Diehl during SS23 at the University of Freiburg.
+This is the rocket vertical landing project, an optional project (worth 3 ECTS) completed for the course Numerical Optimal Control with Prof. Moritz Diehl during SS23 at the University of Freiburg.

 Grade: 1.3.